HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/adminuiidp.md

             "jwt": {
                   "AzureIdP": {
                         "active": true,
-                        "providerUrl": "[value of the OpenID Connect metadata document endpoint]", "aud": "[value of the Application (client) ID]", "iss": "[iss value]",
+                        "providerUrl": "[value of the OpenID Connect metadata document endpoint of the app used by the Domino REST API server]", "aud": "[value of the Application (client) ID of the app used by the Domino REST API server]", "iss": "[issuer value]",
                         "algorithm": "RS256",
                         "adminui": {
                               "active": true,
-                              "client_id": "[name of application]",
+                              "client_id": "[value of Application (client) ID]",
-                              "application_id_uri": "[value of the Application (client) ID]" }
+                              "application_id_uri": "[value of the Application ID URI]" }
                   }
             }
       }
       ```

-    See [Configuration in Domino REST API](../IdP/configuringAD.md#configuration-in-domino-rest-api) for details of the Microsoft Entra ID configuration.
+    For more information on the definitions and values of the `providerUrl`, `aud`, and `iss` keys, see [Configuration in Domino REST API](../IdP/configuringAD.md#configuration-in-domino-rest-api) for details of the Microsoft Entra ID configuration.

-3. Restart Domino REST API.
+3. Save the changes and restart Domino REST API.

 ## Additional information

 ### Admin UI external IdP login

 The Admin UI shows the OIDC logins and the Domino REST API login, which uses the Domino REST API IdP.
 To prevent the Admin UI from showing all IdP logins, set the value of the `AdminUIOIDCLogin` parameter to `false`.
 To disable the login with password button, set the `AdminUIKeepLogin` parameter to `false`.
 For more information on how to modify the configuration, see [Modify configuration parameters](../install/configparam.md).

+!!! note

+    Admin UI external IdP login uses authorization code flow with PKCE.

 ### Example Admin UI configuration to use Keycloak as external IdP